adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 Closing the window clears where you had got to, so it opens on a clean list rather than on the last thing you searched for.

+## Colours

+Item names are drawn in the colour their rarity gives them in the game, so a unique reads gold and a rune orange, the same as they would in your inventory.
+Two things the window shows are not item qualities but are still drawn as a
+rarity: a runeword takes the gold of the item it makes, and a rune the orange the game gives it.
+Both are classified as rarities in [ItemRarity.h](../BH/ItemRarity.h) rather than coloured by hand wherever they appear, so anything added later reads the same way.

 ## Runewords tab

 Every runeword recipe the game allows, searchable.